bbmoz/workstation-setup/README.md

 ## Get Started

-1. Make sure you are running the latest version of macOS.
+1. Make sure you are running the latest version of macOS (currently Sierra).
 1. Install the latest version of Xcode.
 1. Clone the repository.
     ```bash